-If the above times are not convenient for you, please call, email or speak to me to arrange an alternate time to meet.
-I will do my best to return all email or telephone messages within 24 hours.
+If the above time is not convenient for you, please email or speak to me to arrange an alternate time to meet.
+I will do my best to return all emails within 1 business day.

 Calendar Description

 (Formerly 005.100) An introduction to the basic principles of statistics and procedures used for data analysis.
 Topics to be covered include: gathering data, displaying and summarizing data, examining relationships between variables, sampling distributions, estimation and significance tests, inference for means.
 Not to be held with STAT 1001, STAT 2220 (005.222).
 Prerequisite: Any grade 12 or 40S Mathematics, or equivalent.